-LG SHOWCASES LATEST INNOVATIONS AT CES 2024
+LG Showcases Latest Innovations At CES 2024

-(MENAFN- PR Newswire) Company's 'Smart Life Solutions' Offers Look Into Future Experiences to 'Reinvent Your Future' in Various Spaces Beyond the Home

-LAS VEGAS, Jan.
-9, 2024 /PRNewswire/ -- LG Electronics (LG) is showcasing its smart life solutions at CES 2024, extending beyond the home to various spaces including mobility and commercial environments.
-Under the theme of "Reinvent your future," LG's exhibition presents how the company will elevate customer experiences in everyday lives through its latest innovations – including the transparent and wireless 4K LG SIGNATURE OLED TV; a smart home powered by artificial intelligence (AI), Internet of Things (IoT) and communication technologies; and the mobility concept Alpha-able.
+LG Electronics (LG) is showcasing its smart life solutions at CES 2024, extending beyond the home to various spaces including mobility and commercial environments.
+Under the theme of“Reinvent your future,” LG's exhibition presents how the company will elevate customer experiences in everyday lives through its latest innovations – including the transparent and wireless 4K LG SIGNATURE OLED TV; a smart home powered by artificial intelligence (AI), Internet of Things (IoT) and communication technologies; and the mobility concept Alpha-able.

 The Ultimate TV Experience With Innovative Technology and Infinite Content